-Thomas Fonua tours the world as an Australia Dance Theatre company lead performer, and also manages Haus of Kong - a drag collective changing the lives of its young recruits on and off the stage.
+Thomas Fonua tours the world as an Australian Dance Theatre company lead performer, and also manages Haus of Kong - a drag collective changing the lives of its young recruits on and off the stage.

 The making of Haus of Kong and its Kween